elusiv-privacy/elusiv/README.md

 ## Program interaction
 ### Rust instruction API
-In order to easily interact with the program from a Rust client, import Elusiv with the `instruction-abi` feature activated.
+In order to easily interact with the program from a Rust client, import Elusiv with the `instruction-abi` feature enabled.
-This will enable access to the functions `ElusivInstruction::do_this_instruction(..)`.
+This results in access to the functions `ElusivInstruction::do_this_instruction(..)`.

 ### Instruction serialization
 When calling the instructions from other clients, serialize the `ElusivInstruction` enum using [Borsh](https://docs.rs/borsh/latest/borsh/).
-The Elusiv interface also allows for arbitrary instruction data after the required fields.
+The Elusiv interface also allows for arbitrary instruction data succeeding the required fields.